juju/juju-gui/docs/continuous-integration.rst

 If this one is not available pick the closest one which represents a public release image on precise(12.04) 64bit.

+On the Jenkins machine you can run 'find-latest-image.sh' to get the machine id.

 Unit tests fail
 ~~~~~~~~~~~~~~~~